 The phytohormone cytokinin has been shown to be a root-to-shoot NO3- derived messenger that modulates shoot growth (27, 28).
 However, it has not been implicated as a signal that can mediate NO3- status from one root system to another in the same plant.
 To test the connection between cytokinin and the conditional responses of the split root system, we repeated the split root treatments in a triple mutant for ATP/ADP isopentenyltransferases (ipt3,5,7), which has severely reduced cytokinin biosynthesis (29).
 The ipt3,5,7 mutant was not impaired in local nitrate responses but the mutant lost part of the conditional response; that is, roots in the Sp.NO3 environment lost the ability to respond to the NO3- deprivation of the other root part (Fig. 3A-B and SOM Text-4).
-However, the conditional response that repressed LRs in Sp.KCl compared to C.KCl remained intact, showing that the ipt3,5,7 triple mutant did not just cause general defects that mimicked a loss of all shoot signaling (Fig. 3B).
-In addition, the total LR length in C.NO3, Sp.KCl and C.KCl was unchanged between the wild-type and the mutant, ruling out an effect of the mutation on the general root growth (Fig. 3B).
+However, the conditional response that repressed LRs in Sp.KCl compared to C.KCl remained intact, showing that the ipt3,5,7 triple mutant did not cause a loss of all shoot signaling (Fig. 3B).
+In addition, the total LR length in C.NO3, Sp.KCl and C.KCl was unchanged between the wild-type and the mutant, ruling out an effect of the mutation on general root growth (Fig. 3B).
 Consistently, the induction of the 8 reporter genes was restored in Sp.NO3 roots when cytokinin was added back to the NO3- compartments (Fig. 3A).
-Thus, the result demonstrates that cytokinin is an essential signaling component for the conditional Sp.NO3 response that requires information flow from one root system to another.
+Thus, the result demonstrates that cytokinin is an essential component of the signaling system from root to root in the heterogeneous environment.

 To reveal the spatial integration of signaling, we used the type-A Arabidopsis Response Regulators (ARRs), which are a family of primary cytokinin response genes (30), to monitor cytokinin signaling in the root and shoot at 8 hrs after treatment.
 In the root, the ARRs were up-regulated in proportion to local nitrate concentration while, in the shoot, the ARRs were upregulated in proportion to global nitrate levels, as reflected by an average nitrate concentration in both compartments (SOM Text-5).
 Thus, cytokinin activity in the shoot appears to be correlated with a summation of nitrogen concentration and cytokinin activity in all root systems.